isomerpages/sportsg-corp/_support/Support for Sport Businesses (Grants).md

 title: Support for Sport Businesses (Grants)
 permalink: /support-resources/support-for-sport-businesses/
 description: ""
+variant: markdown
 ---
-#### **The Enterprise Innovation and Capability Development Grant (InnoGrant)**
+#### **The Enterprise Innovation and Capability Development Grant (InnoGrant 2.0)**

-The SportSG Enterprise Innovation and Capability Development Grant (InnoGrant) seeks to catalyse the nexus of sports, fitness and technology in order to transform the way we experience physical activities.
-Targeted at innovative solutions that have the potential to be new growth engines for the sport and fitness industry, the grant offers financial support of up to $180,000 per project.
+Sport Singapore's enhanced Enterprise Innovation and Capability Development Grant (InnoGrant 2.0) is designed to catalyse the development of stronger growth engines within Singapore's sport and fitness industry.
+The grant offers financial support of up to S$1,000,000 per project.

 The objectives of the InnoGrant are to:

-* Build capability and capacity of enterprise in the development and application of technology and/or innovation solutions to the sport and fitness industry;
+* Build capability and/or capacity of enterprise in the development and application of technology and/or innovation solutions to the sport and fitness industry;
 * Enable sport and fitness as a platform as a platform to encourage and stimulate collaborative research and development with adjacent industries; and
 * Surface innovative ideas/solutions that have the potential to be new growth engine(s) for sport and fitness industry

 We look for proposals in the following categories:
 * Performance Technology
-* Engagement and Experience
+* Engagement and Experience Technology
 * Material Technology

-More details will be shared, please watch this space for updates.
+* Sustainability
+* Gamification and Active Virtual Sport Technology

+More details coming soon, stay tuned for updates.
+For inquiries, you may reach out to us at innogrant@sport.gov.sg.